precondition/ProgramISO/README.md

 The character that gets produced on the computer not only depends on the physical key being pressed but also on the current active layer.
 The most familiar use of layers is that of non-shifted vs shifted.
 On a classic QWERTY keyboard, pressing the first key normally produces `q` but if you hold shift and press that same key, `Q` gets produced.
 This means that the classic QWERTY keyboard layout maps the first key to `q` when on the first layer/level and to `Q` when the second layer/level is active.
 As already mentioned, one way to access this second level is to hold shift but one can also use caps lock whose behaviour is different.
 The XKB protocol defines 3 ways to access a certain level:
 1. **Switch** : Level X is active as long as this switch is held.
 Familiar Examples: Shift, AltGr.
 2. **Lock** : Level X is activated when the lock key is pressed and remains active until the lock key is pressed again.
 Familiar Examples: Caps Lock, Num Lock.
 3. **Latch** : Pressing (and releasing) the latch key only applies Level X to the next pressed key before going back to default layer.
-Familiar Examples: Sadly none.
+Familiar Examples: Shift key on smartphones.

 It's rather unfortunate to observe that latching is so uncommon since [key sequences are more ergonomic than key chords](http://xahlee.info/kbd/banish_key_chords.html) and you might be glad to hear that ProgramISO does make use of latch keys but only for one modifier key while all others are switches.
 Why?
 The answer lies in dual-role keys.